The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 GABA reduces excitability throughout the nervous system.

-GABA is often described metaphorically as the nervous system’s “STOP” signal vs glutamate’s “GO” signal.
+GABA is often described metaphorically as the nervous system's "STOP" signal vs. glutamate's "GO" signal.

-Low levels of GABA lead to over-activity in the brain and nervous system – which can lead to anxiety, tension, restlessness and panic.
-Insufficient levels of GABA can lead to an imbalance and an overall increase of excitatory neurotransmitters like glutamate and dopamine.
+Low availability of GABA can lead to over-activity in the brain and nervous system – which can lead to anxiety, tension, restlessness, and panic

-The most popular of these are Benzodiazepines; which include Xanax, Valium and Ativan.
+The most popular of these are Benzodiazepines, which include Xanax, Valium, and Ativan.

 Insufficient GABA in the brain leads to an imbalance in other neurotransmitters.